berachain/BRIPs/roles.md

 ## Proposal Authors

-Anyone can become an author by submitting a new BerIP.
+Anyone can become an author by submitting a new BRIP.
 See the [Pull Requests](https://github.com/berachain/berips/pulls) tab for current contributors.

 ---